apache/spark/docs/sql-migration-guide-upgrade.md

     need to specify a value with units like "30s" now, to avoid being interpreted as milliseconds; otherwise, the extremely short interval that results will likely cause applications to fail.

+  - When turning a Dataset to another Dataset, Spark will up cast the fields in the original Dataset to the type of corresponding fields in the target DataSet.
+In version 2.4 and earlier, this up cast is not very strict, e.g. `Seq("str").toDS.as[Int]` fails, but `Seq("str").toDS.as[Boolean]` works and throw NPE during execution.
+In Spark 3.0, the up cast is stricter and turning String into something else is not allowed, i.e. `Seq("str").toDS.as[Boolean]` will fail during analysis.

 ## Upgrading From Spark SQL 2.3 to 2.4

   - In Spark version 2.3 and earlier, the second parameter to array_contains function is implicitly promoted to the element type of first array type parameter.
 This type promotion can be lossy and may cause `array_contains` function to return wrong result.
 This problem has been addressed in 2.4 by employing a safer type promotion mechanism.
 This can cause some change in behavior and are illustrated in the table below.